-*Important Note – Heston’s Fruit Cup from Waitrose is currently £16 for 70cl instead of the usual £21.35 *
+*Important Note – Heston’s Fruit Cup from Waitrose is currently £12 for 70cl.

 2014 looks to be another boom year for the fruit cup, with Bloom’s Strawberry Cup (to be reviewed later today) following on from the success of their sloe gin and the recent release of Heston for Waitrose’s Fruit Cup, released exclusively for Waitrose, as well as others in the pipeline.